“Folk music that won't bore even the anti-folkies among you.”

-A masterful musical storyteller and no slouch a the guitar, Deb Seymour's song subjects range from hitch-hiking chickens and tango-dancing Martians to love tropical love songs and broken heart and home repair manuals.
+Master musical storyteller (and no slouch a the guitar) Deb Seymour's song subjects range from hitch-hiking chickens and tango-dancing Martians to love tropical love songs and broken heart and home repair manuals.

 Her newest CD of musical malarky, "Blame It On The Dog", was released July 18, 2018.

 Seattle singer-songwriter Deb Seymour loves hard hats, hates beer and drives an electric car named "Sir Percival" A masterful musical story teller, Seymour's song subjects run the gamut from tango-dancing Martians & miscreant ally cats to celebrating the wisdom of blue-collar women.

 Born & raised San Francisco, Deb attended college in Boulder, Colorado and upon discovering Boulder's vibrant folk & bluegrass scene, ending up staying in Boulder for 12 years.
 Supporting herself as a hotel maid, data-entry clerk, FedEx Office employee and barista (not all at the same time), she was a regular on the open mic scene, frequently appearing at Brillig Works Tea Room and Penny Lane Coffeehouse.
 She also haunted the big Denver open mics such as Paris On The Platte and Tequila Sunrise.
 Her first band, Seventh String Celtic Trio arose from jamming with fellow musicians she met on the open mike scene.
 Later bands included the all-woman bluegrass band Out of The Blue and the folk/jazz trio Small Talk.